I. Cultural Property Agreement with the U.S.

 The import restriction is intended to reduce the incentive for pillage and illicit trafficking of cultural objects.

 Archaeological sites throughout Mali represent a continuum of civilizations from the Paleolithic period to the 18th century, lending considerable significance to the region.
 The sites along the length of the Niger River Valley are the only source of information on the great civilizations that existed there.
 Around the World Heritage Site of Djenne-jeno, which functioned as an urban trade center from about 250 B.C. to A.D.
 1400, some 80 to 90 percent of the sites have been plundered for objects for the international market.
 Stone Age sites in the Sahara - crucial to the formulation of early human history - are being destroyed in the search for marketable stone tools.
+Ancient manuscripts from heritage sites such as Timbuktu and Djenné are also in jeopardy of trafficking and/or destruction by terrorist groups operating in Mali.
 This devastation severely limits the ability of national and foreign scholars to understand the ancient cultures within modern Mali.

 III.
 Categories of Objects Subject to Import Restriction